The path-missing and path-free complexes of a directed graph: Deletion-contraction for and

-\begin{lemma} Let $e \in E$ be an edge whose source is $s$.
+\begin{lemma} Let $e \in E$ be an arc whose source is $s$.
+Assume that $e$ is not useless.
 Let $s'$ be the target of $e$.
-Assume that $e$ is not useless.
-Assume further that $\# E > 1$, and that $e$ is the only edge with target $s'$.
-Then, $G \backslash e$ has a useless edge. \end{lemma}
+Assume further that $\# E > 1$, and that $e$ is the only arc with target $s'$.
+Then, $G \backslash e$ has a useless arc. \end{lemma}

 \begin{proof} If $s' \neq t$, then this follows from Lemma~\ref{lem:induction_step_2a}.
 Thus, for the rest of this proof, we WLOG assume that $s' = t$.